Dimensions in Time: Writing

 In a 2015 interview, Roden discussed the difficulty of shouldering the numerous requests made on the script, stating that he felt "heavily pressured" by Nathan-Turner's demands and describing the completed special as a "mess".
-Anthony Ainley declined an offer to return as the Master, possibly due to a personal clash with Nathan-Turner, though Ainley denied this and stated he would have returned if he were asked.
-In Ainley's stead, Kate O'Mara agreed to return as the Rani, the ruthless villain she portrayed in The Mark of the Rani (1985) and Time and the Rani (1987).
-The production team behind light entertainment show Noel's House Party wanted to be involved with Children in Need, so the Dimensions in Time gained another episode which could be shown during that programme.
+Anthony Ainley declined an offer to return as the Master, possibly due to a personal clash with Nathan-Turner.
+In his stead, Kate O'Mara agreed to return as the Rani, the ruthless villain she portrayed in The Mark of the Rani (1985) and Time and the Rani (1987).
+The production team behind light entertainment show Noel's House Party wanted to be involved with Children in Need, so Dimensions in Time gained another episode which could be shown during that programme.

 Nathan-Turner suggested that the special could crossover with popular BBC soap opera EastEnders to satisfy Handel's request to guarantee press attention.
 This could also save budget by enabling the production to film on the existing Albert Square set.
 EastEnders producer Leonard Lewis was not amenable to the idea as the filming would disrupt his production schedule.
 He allowed Nathan-Turner only one day to film at Albert Square, which was not enough time due to the complicated nature of filming in 3D.
 Major rewrites were in order.
 Roden devised a new script, titled The Endgame, involving the Celestial Toymaker in an amusement park.
 Roden recently acted in Wittgenstein (1993) with Michael Gough, who played the Toymaker in the 1966 serial, and he felt he could persuade Gough to reprise the role.
 Roden suggested that the Toymaker could facilitate a multi-Doctor storyline by plucking the various Doctors from their timestreams, but there were concerns it would be too similar to "The Five Doctors".
 According to Roden, Gough at first agreed to return but later declined, either due to unavailability or disinterest in the script.
 The Endgame was ultimately scrapped and development returned to Dimensions in Time.